-3.2.4 Queue Persistence
+4.2.4 Queue Persistence

-Hazelcast allows you to load and store the distributed queue entries from/to a persistent datastore such as relational database via a queue-store.
+Hazelcast allows you to load and store the distributed queue entries from/to a persistent datastore using the interface QueueStore.
 If queue store is enabled, each entry added to queue will also be stored at the configured queue store.
-When the number of items in queue exceeds the memory limit, items will only persisted to queue store, they will not stored in queue memory.
-Below are the queue store configuration options:
+When the number of items in queue exceeds the memory limit, items will only persisted to queue store, they will not be stored in queue memory.